 - Shower shoes (Flip flops)

 - Tennis Shoes

 Dress modestly – No midriff baring shirts, yoga pants, leggings, spaghetti straps, or short shorts.
 Remember that revealing attire can be sexually stimulating to many of our campers and we will be setting the standards for all other counselors.
 All suits must be modest.
 Any two piece suit must be worn with a colored t-shirt.

 - 2 shower towels, swim towel, hand towel

 - Another tip is to bring clothes in a bin or laundry basket.
 Digging through a suitcase can get messy fast.
 The more organized you are the better.

 Do Not Bring

 Camp Daniel takes pride in going above and beyond in everything we do, so participation in theme meals and themed events is required of all interns.
 This means you will be required to dress up for every meal for all five weeks, so come prepared!
 Please bring whatever you have for theme clothes.
-Thrift shops are where we get all of ours, so that’s a good place to look if you wanted to find some to bring for yourself.
-We will also be going through camp’s theme clothes before camp so you can claim your outfits for the summer if you do not have enough.
+We will also be going through camp’s theme clothes before camp so you can claim your outfits for the summer if you do not have anything.

 During the weeks before camp starts, there will be scheduled free time and group activities to break-up our training sessions.
-During the five weeks of camp, each person will have scheduled time-off to rest to help prevent burnout.
-On the weekends, there will be scheduled time-off for group activities or for your personal free-time.
+During the five weeks of camp, each person will have scheduled time off to rest to help prevent burnout.
+On the weekends, there will be scheduled time-off for your personal free time.